S2000Erwin/labyrinth/README.md

 Usage
 =====
+To compile:
-To compile: 1. download Stanza in labstanza.org
+1. download Stanza in labstanza.org
-            2. stanza main.stanza labyrinth.stanza -o labyrinth
+2. Once setup is done, in a Terminal type: stanza main.stanza labyrinth.stanza cards.stanza -o labyrinth

 To play: ./labrinth (or labyrinth.exe in Windows)

 This is my first attempt to use Stanza in a non-trivial coding project.
+I am still exploring the features of Stanza language.
+Any suggestions to make the code better and in better functional programming style are welcome.

 Design
 ======